What Is LNG?

 LNG transport and infrastructure

-In its liquid state, natural gas behaves exactly as crude oil or gasoline.
+In its liquid state, natural gas behaves similarly to crude oil or gasoline.
 It can be easily shipped across the ocean in specialized cargo ships or tankers, or via rail.
 Although tremendously versatile in this state, transporting LNG requires specialized and highly advanced infrastructure.

 Source: International Gas Union

-From the regasification facility, natural gas can be transported though pipeline to industrial complexes and power plants or distributed directly for residential and commercial use.
+From the regasification facility, natural gas can be transported through pipelines to industrial complexes and power plants, or distributed directly for residential and commercial use.

 Global LNG market